droliva10/Project_4/README.md

 ## Splunk Universal Forwarder Installation
 #
-Be sure to navigate to the /opt directory on the VM where the Splunk Universal Forwarder is to be installed.
+Navigate to the /opt directory on the VM that Splunk Universal Forwarder is to be installed.

 *Download*
 -